Jewellery Classes

 1 x 0.8 mm drill bit

-3 x Different grits of sandpaper, single sheets
+3 x different grits of sandpaper, 1 x sheet of each

 1 x Sandpaper mandrel